mcregalado/cisco_network_documentation/cisco_netacad/lab1_create_simple_network/README.md

-# Packet Tracer – Simple Network Lab
+# Laboratory 1 – Simple Network

 ## Objective
 In this lab, I built and configured a simple network in Packet Tracer, connected end devices, and verified connectivity to a server.